Valuation

 Book value is the net asset value per share — what each share would be worth if the company liquidated all assets and paid off all debts.

-How to interpret: Price-to-Book (P/B) below 1 means the stock trades below its asset value — potentially undervalued.
-Banks are often valued using P/B. Manufacturing companies with heavy assets typically have higher book values.
+How to interpret: Price-to-Book (P/B) below 1 means the stock trades below asset value.

 Earnings & Revenue